markolly/puppet-lamp/README.md

 # Puppet Module: puppet-lamp
-Puppet module to manage configuration of LAMP Server.
+A Puppet module to manage configuration of LAMP Servers.

 ## Dependencies
 - puppetlabs-stdlib